ethereum/ethereum-org-website/src/content/history/index.md

 #### Summary {#dao-fork-summary}

-The DAO fork was in response to the [2016 DAO attack](https://www.coindesk.com/learn/understanding-the-dao-attack/) where an insecure [DAO](/glossary/#dao) contract was drained of over 3.6 million ETH in a hack.
+The DAO fork was in response to the [2016 DAO attack](https://www.coindesk.com/learn/understanding-the-dao-attack/) where an insecure <GlossaryTooltip termKey="dao">DAO</GlossaryTooltip> contract was drained of over 3.6 million ETH in a hack.
 The fork moved the funds from the faulty contract to a [new contract](https://etherscan.io/address/0xbf4ed7b27f1d666546e30d74d50d173d20bca754) with a single function: withdraw.
 Anyone who lost funds could withdraw 1 ETH for every 100 DAO tokens in their wallets.

 This course of action was voted on by the Ethereum community.
 Any ETH holder was able to vote via a transaction on [a voting platform](https://web.archive.org/web/20170620030820/http://v1.carbonvote.com/).
 The decision to fork reached over 85% of the votes.